funkycrash/2017.04-jamstack-notes/intro.md

 ## Erin McKean: You Need An API: Now What?
-LoopBack.
+(http://loopback.io/)[LoopBack].
 A tool for rapidly generating NodeJS REST APIs.
 Open source maitained by IBM.
 Free to use and deploy anywhere you can deploy NodeJS.
 If you like cool datasets.
 Checkout Data is plural tiny letter.
 PLU database

 Loopback is on MongoDB
 requirements, npm, node and a mongo install.